dankitch/active-directory-test-domain/README.md

 ### Local testing ###

-Assuming you are running terraform locally:
+Assuming you are running terraform locally for testing:

 1. Create a `.debug.tfvars` in the `root` directory and define the same input variables that are present in the `terraform.tfvars` file.

-2. Create a .debug.sh

 `terraform init`

-`terraform plan -var-file="terraform.tfvars"`
+`terraform plan -var-file=".debug.tfvars"`

-`terraform apply -var-file="terraform.tfvars"`
+`terraform apply -var-file=".debug.tfvars"`

 <!-- END_TF_DOCS -->